There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my dog?

 - When dogs have to spend time away from home, it may help them to eat more normally if they have a little encouragement from some delicious canned food along with their kibble.

 Canned food is more expensive per energy calorie than kibble due to the high water content and the packaging.
-Another disadvantage to canned dog food is that for some dogs, canned food can contribute to periodontal disease.
+Another disadvantage to canned dog food is that for some dogs, canned food may contribute to periodontal disease.